Richard Scudamore: Ashley Cole and Chelsea

-The Bungs Inquiry
+Bungs inquiry

 In January 2006, former Luton Town manager Mike Newell and then-manager of Queens Park Rangers Ian Holloway alleged that bribes were rife in English football.
 Scudamore told BBC Radio 4, "He has a duty to the game to tell us exactly what he knows and if there has been wrong-doing it will be taken up.
 If he can substantiate his claims, it could be fantastic evidence."
 In September of the same year, BBC Panorama broadcast a special programme looking at corruption in football which had begun filming in August 2005.
 In response to the Panorama programme and other allegations, Scudamore and the Premier League appointed independent investigations agency Quest, led by former Metropolitan Police commissioner Lord Stevens, to investigate Premier League transfers.

 On 20 December 2006, Stevens presented his preliminary report, which found that the level of corruption within English football was not as high as had been anticipated.
 There were still causes for concern with seventeen transfer deals were still subject to further scrutiny.
 On 15 June 2007, Lord Stevens' inquiry issued its final report which raised concerns over issues involving 17 player transfers, involving five clubs, three managers and numerous agents and other third parties.
 In summary, the report stated: "there is no evidence of any irregular payments to club officials or players, and they are identified only as a consequence of the outstanding issues the inquiry has with the agents involved".